activehigh/Atl.GenericRepository/README.md

 }
 ```

-## 3. Third, The Database configuration provider.
+## 3. The Database configuration provider.

 Same as the Domain Injector, this configuration provider supports DI and can be injected easily.
 Provides configuration and connectionstring to connect to database.
 For example, if we need to use a SQLite database we use -